Lifting generic maps to embeddings. The double point obstruction: Generic maps

 Let us note that, according to our convention, the word ``generic'' is not an adjective, but a more complex part of speech (which modifies not only a noun phrase but the whole sentence, or even several sentences).
 One can also understand ``generic'' as an adjective, whose meaning e.g.\ in case of ``generic smooth maps'' would be ``satisfying a certain fixed set of conditions that determine an open and dense set of maps in $C^\infty(N,M)$''.
 A drawback of this reading is that the scope of the implicit existential quantifier in ``a certain fixed set'' is not clearly specified, which may lead to ambiguity.

 \begin{proposition} Theorem \ref{th1}(b) is equivalent to its modified version where ``generic'' is replaced by ``stable''. \end{proposition}

-\begin{proof} Let $F,S\subset C^\infty(N,M)$ consist of all fold maps and of all stable maps, respectively.
-Since $F$ is open, by Theorem \ref{Morin} $F\cap S$ is dense and open in $F$.
-Since ``generic'' in the statement of Theorem \ref{th1}(b) may refer to any fixed dense open subset $G$ of $F$, the modified version of Theorem \ref{th1}(b) implies the original version.
+\begin{proof} Let $F,S,A\subset C^\infty(N,M)$ consist of all fold maps, of all stable maps and of all corank one maps, respectively.
+Since $S$ is open, $S\cap F$ is open in $F$.
+Since $S\cap A$ is dense in $A$ (see Theorem \ref{Morin}) and $F$ is open, $S\cap F$ is dense in $F$.
+Thus the modified version of Theorem \ref{th1}(b) implies the original version.

-Conversely, let $f\:N\to M$ be a stable smooth fold map.
+Conversely, let $G$ be the dense open subset of $F$ given by the statement of Theorem \ref{th1}(b), and let $f\:N\to M$ be a stable smooth fold map.
 Since $G$ is dense in $F$, there exists a $g\in G$ that is $C^\infty$-left-right equivalent to $f$.
 Then $f$ is a smooth $k$-prem if and only if $g$ is a smooth $k$-prem; also, there exists an equivariant map $\Delta_f\to S^{k-1}$ if and only if there exists an equivariant map $\Delta_g\to S^{k-1}$.
 Hence Theorem \ref{th1}(b) implies its modified version. \end{proof}